-- 5. Using the information you gathered in the TCP/IP configuration worksheets (in Appendix G, "Basic TCP/IP connectivity worksheets," on page 273), fill in the z/VM TCP/IP Configuration Wizard panel and press F8 to continue. - 6.
+- 5. Using the information you gathered in the TCP/IP configuration worksheets (in Appendix G, "Basic TCP/IP connectivity worksheets," on page 275), fill in the z/VM TCP/IP Configuration Wizard panel and press F8 to continue. - 6.
 Fill in the General Interface Configuration Panel and press F8 to continue.
-The panel content will depend on whether IPv4 or IPv6 is to be used. - 7.
-Fill in the Interface Configuration Panel and press F5 to process.
-The panel content will depend on which interface type is to be used. - 8.
-IPWIZARD attempts to create the TCP/IP configuration files.
-If the TCPIP user ID is logged on, IPWIZARD asks if you want to restart TCP/IP and continue processing.
+The contents of this panel vary, depending on whether IPv4 or IPv6 is to be used.
+Here is a sample panel: